Skip to content

 6. Ethical Standards: Candidates must demonstrate a commitment to the ethical principles that guide the health professions, including compassion, integrity, respect for others, and responsibility.

-Reasonable accommodations will be considered on a case-by-case basis for qualified individuals with disabilities who can meet the technical standards, with or without reasonable accommodations.
-It is the responsibility of the applicant or student to request any needed accommodation
+Reasonable accommodations will be considered on a case-by-case basis for qualified individuals with disabilities who can meet the technical standards.
+It is the responsibility of the applicant or student to request any needed accommodation.

 Upon completion of the Physician Assistant Program, graduates will demonstrate competence in the following domains: